Landlords can use a Section 8 notice to evict tenants before a shorthold tenancy comes to an end.

 - Ground 7B – The landlord has been told by the Home Office that one or more tenants does not have the right to rent.

-- Ground 8 – A tenant who pays rent weekly or fortnightly is more than eight weeks in arrears.
-If the tenant pays monthly, they must be in two months of arrears, or three months if they pay quarterly or annually.
+- Ground 8 – A tenant who pays rent weekly or fortnightly is more than thirteen weeks in arrears.
+If the tenant pays monthly, they must be in three months of arrears.

 Discretionary grounds for possession